Is It For Me

 Person A is vaguely interested in change.
 She kinda-sorta feels she ‘should’ but yeah, nah.
 She’s not ready to take responsibility for her own health.

 Person B is absolutely committed.
 Sure, she’s nervous and doesn’t know how, but she’s open and willing to change.
 She’s tired of paying the price of her current course of action.

 If you noticed a voice in your head as you read the above saying “I could never give up my sugar/junk/soft drink” (whatever your ‘thing’ is), then you’re right.
 You probably can’t.

 But, would you be willing to explore a new way of thinking?
 A new way of being?

 Einstein’s definition of insanity: “doing the same thing and expecting a different result.”

 As a hypnotherapist, trained and certified in VGB, I will provide you the guidance and support you need to achieve your weight loss goals.
 It is intense work.
 And is delivered in partnership with you.
 You need to bring as much dedication and commitment to the table as I do – which is a lot!

 So be absolutely honest with yourself and make sure you’re ready for a change.
 If you can say to yourself you’re open, willing and committed; then you’ll be one of the many who are enjoying the freedom of successfully making peace with food, once and for all.

-If this article has helped you recognise “I’m ready, reeeeally ready to create change,” then c’mon over here, drop me a line and we’ll get you on the wait-list.
+If reading these words has helped you recognise “I’m ready, reeeeally ready to create change,” then c’mon over here, drop me a line and we’ll get you on the wait-list.

 If instead it’s helped you realise “I’m not ready yet” that’s OK too.
 Good luck and thank you for reading.